Kentuckiana Metroversity Awards for Instructional Development Information

 Executive Director of Kentuckiana Metroversity

-- A cash award of $1000 will be given to each of the winners at an award ceremony in April 2012.
+5. A cash award of $1000 will be given to each of the winners at an award ceremony on April 10, 2013.

 Examples of Past Winners